WhirlWolf/Telegram-Download-Notifications/README.md

 <h1>🦊</h1>

+Create notification for each file or picture saved locally though telegram i.e. when 'Save to Downloads' or 'Save to Gallery' option is used.

 Released: October 16, 2022

-Create notification for each file or picture saved locally though telegram i.e. when 'Save to Downloads' or 'Save to Gallery' option is used.<br><br>

 Demo: https://youtu.be/6tjk6iFT5-w